qtile/qtile/docs/manual/hacking.rst

 While not all of our code follows `PEP8
 <http://www.python.org/dev/peps/pep-0008/>`_, we do try to adhere to it where
-possible, and ideally any new code would be PEP8 compliant.
+possible, and ideally any new code would be PEP8 compliant. 'make lint' will run a linter with our configuration over libqtile to ensure your patch complies with reasonable formatting constraints.
 We also request that git commit messages follow the `standard format
 <http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html>`_.

 All pull requests for widgets should come with associated documentation.